F5Networks/f5-declarative-onboarding/docs/revision-history.rst

         - Updated the documentation for Declarative Onboarding v1.40.0.
 This release contains the following changes: |br| * Added support for configuring BIG-IP ASM options in a declaration (see :ref:`AS3 options <asmdo>`), `GitHub Issue 656 <https://github.com/F5Networks/f5-appsvcs-extension/issues/656>`_ |br| * Support for configuring username and password prompts (see :ref:`Configuring username and password prompts<unpw>`) |br| * Added support for the route-domain attribute for prefix-lists |br| |br| Issues Resolved: |br| * Fix documentation output in the Schema Reference for the |system|.
         - 9-12-23

+      * - 1.39.1
+        - Released BIG-IP Declarative Onboarding 1.39.1 as a LTS (Long Term Support) version.
+See the BIG-IP Declarative Onboarding |supportmd| for information about the BIG-IP Declarative Onboarding support policy.
+        - 9-12-23

       * - 1.39
         - Updated the documentation for Declarative Onboarding v1.39.0.
 This release contains the following issues resolved: |br| * Failure to configure BIG-IP when built-in admin account is disabled |br| * DeviceCertificate hangs on BIG-IQ with no error response to user |br| * Empty object defaults can cause upgrade failures |br| * Renamed the primary branch in the GitHub repository for DO **main**
         - 7-24-23